reivaxy/e-nableHandWearMonitor/README.md

 There is also some information on the SPIFFS memory usage, and more will be added if needed.

+The "upload file" feature allows you to change the look of the pages if you upload a "custom.css" file.
+You can also upload images referenced in the css file.
+Check out the data/w directory for an example featuring an ironman skin.

 <kbd><img src="https://raw.githubusercontent.com/reivaxy/e-nableHandWearMonitor/master/resources/adminPage.jpg" width="300px"></kbd>

 ## The 1000 mAh version